Did the FTC Just Ban Non-Compete Agreements? (Part 2)

 The short answer is the Federal Trade Commission announced it is banning non-competes for the majority of workers retroactively, and all workers proactively.
 But it is unclear if the courts will allow the FTC to implement its ban.

 Early last year, we discussed the FTC’s initial proposed rule to ban non-compete clauses.
 After allowing the public to provide comments, the FTC provided notice of its final rule on April 23, 2024.
 The FTC’s final rule is thorough, and the FTC provided 570 pages of material to support its final rule.
-The rule is not effective for 120 days (or until August 21, 2024).
+The rule is not effective until September 4, 2024.

 But the day after the FTC announced the final rule, on April 24, 2024, the US.
 Chamber of Commerce filed a lawsuit in a Texas federal court to challenge the FTC’s authority to implement the rule, as did global tax services firm Ryan LLC.
 Other interest groups may file lawsuits as well.